Agroforestry: History and scientific study

 The term "agroforestry" was coined in 1973 by Canadian forester John Bene, but the concept includes agricultural practices that have existed for millennia.

 Scientific agroforestry began in the 20th century with ethnobotanical studies carried out by anthropologists.
 However, indigenous communities that have lived in close relationships with forest ecosystems have practiced agroforestry informally for centuries.
 For example, Indigenous peoples of California periodically burned oak and other habitats to maintain a 'pyrodiversity collecting model,' which allowed for improved tree health and habitat conditions.
 Likewise Native Americans in the eastern United States extensively altered their environment and managed land as a "mosaic" of woodland areas, orchards, and forest gardens.

 Agroforestry in the tropics is ancient and widespread, notably in the form of "tropical home gardens."
 Some of those plots have been continuously cultivated for centuries.
 A "home garden" in Central America could contain 25 different species of trees and food crops on just one-tenth of an acre.
 "Tropical home gardens" are traditional systems developed over time by growers without formalized research or institutional support, and are characterized by a high complexity and diversity of useful plants, with a canopy of tree and palm species that produce food, fuel, and shade, a mid-story of shrubs for fruit or spices, and an understory of root vegetables, medicinal herbs, beans, ornamental plants, and other non-woody crops.

 In 1929, J. Russel Smith published Tree Crops: A Permanent Agriculture, in which he argued that American agriculture should be changed two ways: by using non-arable land for tree agriculture, and by using tree-produced crops to replace the grain inputs in the diets of livestock.
 Smith wrote that the honey locust tree, a legume that produced pods that could be used as nutritious livestock feed, had great potential as a crop.
 The book's subtitle later led to the coining of the term permaculture.

 The most studied agroforestry practices involve a simple interaction between two components, such as simple configurations of hedges or trees integrated with a single crop.
 There is significant variation in agroforestry systems and the benefits they have.
 Agroforestry as understood by modern science is derived from traditional indigenous and local practices, developed by living in close association with ecosystems for many generations.

+Ninety-one countries and areas reported a total land area subject to agroforestry of 55.4 million hectares in 2025.
+The majority (39.3 million ha) of this area is in Asia, mostly South and Southeast Asia, with India and Indonesia accounting for almost 100% of the regional total and for 70% of the global total.